Bhavani075/LDMS_oracle/README.md

 ## SQL/PLSQL Scripts:

-1: SQL queries to create tables
+1: SQL query to create tables

-2: SQL queries to insert given data
+2: SQL query to insert given data

 3: PLSQL procedure to insert new employee